katylava/tiller-rollover-budget/README.md

   extension and check your "Budgeted Cashflow" for each month to make sure it's what you want.
 Do this whenever you change your budgeted values.

+## TODO

+1. Implement this solely on the Categories sheet with no need for a new sheet.
+   Can use the instructions for columns C and D in the alternate solution above.
+   Then update the script.
+Ensure the script only runs for categories with a value in column C (the yearly budget column).
+This will allow some categories to be fixed simply by leaving column C blank on those rows, but it will prevent autofilling column D (the formula for the per-month remaining value).